furrowb/LoadFiles/PR.md

 The validators should be based on the `LoadFileResultValidator` so they can be added to the individual parser's collection of validators.
 It uses the data class `ValidatorResult` so that it's not a simple pass/fail but can give meaningful feedback as to why it may have failed.
 This kind of takes after what both Go and Rust have for error handling.
+Adding a validator to a parser is as easy as adding them to a list in the `ParserFactory`.

 There are still some improvements that could be made.
 For example:
 1) A consistent way of handling non-existent files between the parsers